What is DAWIA?

 What is the difference between Acquisition Corps and DAWIA certifications?

-Being a member of the Acquisition Corps (AC) means that you have completed acquisition training and possess extensive acquisition experience and are eligible to fill Critical Acquisition Positions.
-An Acquisition Corps member has an AQD of APM assigned.
+Being a member of the Acquisition Corps (AC) means that you have completed acquisition training and certified to Level II in respective career field of designated position, have minimum 24 business credits and are O-4 (LCDR) or above in rank.
+All Military Critical Acquisition Positions must be filled by O-5 (CDR) and/or above and must be members of the AC.
 DAWIA certifications indicate that you have completed specific career field training and experience and have been awarded a certification (Level I, II, or III).

 Do I really need to become a member of the Acquisition Corps?

 YES!
-Apply for Acquisition Corps membership once you have been promoted to LCDR and have attained Level II certification in any career field.
-Many acquisition coded billets, especially our CDR and CAPT billets are coded as "critical" acquisition billets.
+Apply for Acquisition Corps membership once you have been promoted to LCDR and have attained Level II certification in your position designated career field.
+Many acquisition coded billets, especially our CDR and CAPT billets are coded as "Critical Acquisition Position (CAP) billets.
 An officer must be a member of the Acquisition Corps to be assigned to one of these billets.
 You cannot be assigned to a critical acquisition position if you are not a member of the Acquisition Corps.

 How do I become a member of the Acquisition Corps?